How BMW and Malong used edge AI and machine learning to streamline warehouse and checkout systems

 BMW’s robots — two of which have been already been deployed in four factories in Germany — perceive the world around them using computer vision techniques including pose estimation.
 Courtesy of algorithms trained on both real and synthetic data, they’re able to recognize specific parts as well as people and potential obstacles (even occluded obstacles) in a range of challenging lighting conditions.
 To bolster accuracy, the algorithms are continually retrained in Nvidia’s Omniverse simulator, which BMW engineers from around the world can log into remotely.

-Malong Technologies applies machine learning to a different problem: recognizing products at retail self-checkouts.
+Malong applies machine learning to a different problem: recognizing products at retail self-checkouts.
 Cameras overhead feed footage of objects on scanning beds to algorithms that spot accidental or intentional mis-scans.
 Malong’s technology looks for common issues like occluded barcodes and products left in shopping carts as well as “ticket switching,” where a product is scanned with a cheaper barcode lifted from another, dissimilar product.

 Malong’s algorithms — which run on on-premises Nvidia hardware — are trained using weakly supervised learning, enabling them to learn to distinguish among products from noisy, limited, and imprecise signals in video feeds.
 Once they detect an issue, the company’s platform alerts a staff member, who confronts the offending customer.